-Microblogging is going to skyrocket to popularity on Instagram in 2021 according to forecasts by industry experts.
+Microblogging is skyrocketed to popularity on Instagram in 2021 according to forecasts by industry experts.
 In fact, the trend for micro-blogging is already pretty well established.
 Research by Fohr in 2019 found that the average caption length of an Instagram post has more than doubled since 2016.
 This suggests starting to favor connection and long-form storytelling over images and videos.

 To make your microblogs engaging, try to follow these best practices when it comes to text-based content on social media: